alex-zaplik/pymcl/README.md

 ## Usage

-If MCL and these bindings were installed properly, examples given in `samples/` should run properly if started as follows:
+If MCL and these bindings were installed properly, examples given in `samples/` should run properly if started in the following way:
 ```
 python3 <path_to_sample>.py
 ```